-Note: The Date of Withdrawal shall be the earlier of a violation of the Consecutive Absence Rule or the Percentage Absence Rule.
+Note: The Date of Withdrawal is the earliest date for either a violation of the Consecutive Absence Rule or the Percentage Absence Rule.

 Date of Determination (DOD)

 The Date of Determination (DOD) shall be the date the school determined the student would not return to class.
 This is the date used to determine the timeliness of the refund and return to Title IV calculations.
 The DOD is the earliest of the following three (3) dates: